-The Assessor has implemented GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
-In adopting the requirements of GASB Statement No. 75 during the year ended December 31, 2018, the Assessor recognizes the cost of post-employment benefits in the year when employee services are rendered, reports the accumulated liability from prior years, and provides information useful in assessing potential demands on the Assessor's future cash flows.
-Changes in total OPEB liability will be immediately recognized as OPEB expense on the statement of activities or reported as deferred inflows / outflows of resources depending on the nature of the change.
+The Assessor has implemented GASB Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Thank Pension Plans and GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, and the Assessor recognizes the cost of post-employment benefits in the year when employee services are rendered, reports the accumulated liability from prior years, and provides information useful in assessing potential demands on the Assessor's future cash flows.
+Changes in total OPEB liability are immediately recognized as OPEB expense on the statement of activities or reported as deferred inflows / outflows of resources depending on the nature of the change.